Maker-Rat/ERC_Hackathon_2023/README.md

    As can be observed in the provided video, the robot tries to rigorously follow the path planned and hence can be slow at certain points while trying to calibrate.
 This can be further improved by fine tuning the Q and R matrices.
 One more interesting approach to tune these matrices could be a learning based approach using RL or deep learning.

+4) **Perception** :
+   For colour detection we're converting the image obtained from the camera to an HSV colour space.
+This is beneficial since HSV visualizes colours in a cylindrical colour space which helps in detecting colours in a range.
+Hence we create a mask with appropriate colour ranges for the blue and red cones and take a bitwise and with the original image.
+We then set a threshold for the whitespace in the image and say that the cone is detected when the threshold is passed.
+   We can hence display the appropriate message in the terminal.

 # Electronics
 **TinkerCad Link :**